-A new book “An introduction to Directed Acyclic Graph (DAG) for health researchers” has been published in Amazon in the 21st December 2024
+A new book “An introduction to Directed Acyclic Graph (DAG) for health researchers” has been published in Amazon

 "Directed acyclic graph (DAG) is increasingly used in modern epidemiology, especially guide researchers to implementing causal inference in observational studies.
 Casual DAG visually presents causal knowledge and assumptions between variables.
 Once one can manage the rules, it can facilitate many tasks, such as using DAG makes it easier to understand many concepts for example direct and indirect causal effects, mediation analysis, collider stratification bias, selection bias, and information bias, etc. It also makes easier to recognize and avoid mistakes in analytic decisions such as using the backdoor criterion to select variables to be adjusted."